4d62/authentik/website/integrations/services/actual-budget/index.md

 Users are not created automatically in Actual Budget.
 The owner must manually add users.
 To do this, go to **Server online** > **User Directory**, and create users matching their authentik usernames.
 Then, grant access to the budget via **User Access**.
 :::

-## Test the login

-1. Open a browser and navigate to <kbd>https://<em>actual.company</em>/</kbd>.
+## Configuration validation

-2. Select the OpenID login method in the dropdown menu and click **Sign in with OpenID**.
+To confirm that authentik is properly configured with Actual Budget, visit your Actual Budget installation, select the OpenID login method from the dropdown menu, and click **Sign in with OpenID**.
-3. You will be redirected to authentik to complete the login process, then back to Actual Budget.
-4. If you reach the budget selection page, the integration is successful.